shiningrain/JailGuard/README.md

 JailGuard is implemented on Python 3.9.18.
 To install all dependencies, please get into this directory and run the following command.
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

-To conduct experiments on GPT-3.5(text modality), you need to add your Openai key [here](./JailGuard/utils/config.cfg) On image, you need to follow [this repo](https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models) to download and setup MiniGPT-4 first.
+To conduct experiments on GPT-3.5(text modality), you need to add your Openai key [here](./JailGuard/utils/config.cfg) On image, you need to follow [this repo](https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models) to download and setup MiniGPT-4 first (e.g., [Minigpt-4 config](./JailGuard/utils/minigpt4_eval.yaml)).
+Then

 ## Usage